-The Mecan River extends through the Town of Richford diagonally, originating from the Mecan Springs (Section 6) to the southeast corner of the Town (Sections 25 and 36).
-The Mecan River is classified as a Class I trout stream for about 6.6 miles and is classified as a Class II trout stream for another 10 miles.
-Northern stretches of the Mecan River (above the community of Richford) are an Outstanding Resource Waters with the remainder being an Exceptional Resource Waters.
+The Mecan River stretches across southwest Waushara County, originating from the Mecan Springs (located in the Town of Richford).
+This river is classified as a Class I trout stream for about 6.6 miles and is classified as a Class II trout stream for another 10 miles.
+Northern stretches of the Mecan River (above the community of Richford) are considered as Outstanding Resource Waters with the remainder being considered as Exceptional Resource Waters.